kubrabicak/full-stack-project/README.md

         - **Data Parsing**: Using the `Jackson ObjectMapper`, the JSON data is parsed into a list of `User` objects.
 This approach ensures flexibility and compatibility with different data structures.
         - **Error Handling**: Any exceptions (e.g., missing file, parsing errors) are caught and logged to avoid crashing the application during startup.
         - **Database Persistence**: Successfully parsed user data is saved to the database via `userRepository.saveAll()`.
-        - **Database Repopulation**: `@PostConstruct` Marks the method to be called automatically once the UserDataLoaderService bean is created and all its dependencies are injected.
+        - **Database Repopulation**: `loadUsersFromJson` is called automatically once the UserDataLoaderService bean is created and all its dependencies are injected.
           This ensures the user data is loaded into the database before the application fully starts serving requests.